The French language in the world: what influence does it have today?

 Following the French and Belgian colonial era, the French-speaking people of Africa today represent the center of the Francophonie.
-If we reason in percentages, it is currently Gabon and Congo-Brazzaville that use the language of Molière the most, adapted with many local peculiarities.
+If we think in terms of percentages, it is currently Gabon and Congo-Brazzaville that use the language of Molière the most, adapted with many local peculiarities.
 The countries with the fewest French speakers are Rwanda (6%) and Burundi (8%).

-In terms of trends, the OIF estimates the number of Francophones in 2050 at 715 million, 85% of whom will be on the African continent.
+In terms of trends, the OIF estimates that the number of Francophones in 2050 will be 715 million, 85% of whom will be on the African continent.
 However, these figures depend on the evolution of schooling and the place accorded to the French language in education.

 Where in North America French is spoken?

 There are currently some 2 million people who speak French daily in the United States.
 French speakers are mainly settled in Louisiana, around New Orleans, as well as in New England.
-There is also the State of Quebec and its 6.5 million French speakers.
-Canada remains the most Francophile American nation.
-Let’s not forget Saint-Pierre-et-Miquelon French territory with a population of French origin as well as Quebecers.
-Finally in the Caribbean, we find Haiti with 10 million inhabitants with two official languages: Haitian Creole and French.
+There is also the province of Quebec in Canada and its 6.5 million French speakers.
+Canada remains the most Francophone in North America.
+Let’s not forget Saint-Pierre-et-Miquelon, a French territory with a population of French origin that is also to many Quebecers.
+Finally, in the Caribbean, we find Haiti with 10 million inhabitants and two official languages: Haitian Creole and French.
 We can add French territories such as Martinique, Guadeloupe, St. Martin, and St. Barthélemy.
 I invite you to read my article where I mention all the French territories in the world: 10 Names for France that you probably did not know.